Name the thing being metered

 Check: Use the quote-request and appointment-booking guides before assuming a low-price plan covers the full workflow.

 This guide uses current public pricing pages to identify usage units, included allowances, and overage/refill behavior.
-It does not claim that ChatbotEdge bought every plan, tested invoice behavior, or simulated live support volume.
+Use it as a pricing-unit guide, then run your own trial or account check before relying on invoice behavior, refill settings, or live support volume.

 No. Message credits usually meter AI replies or model requests.
 A visitor conversation can use several replies, especially when the chatbot asks clarifying questions or uses a higher-cost model.